-NOTE: If you will complete your Thesis at the end of the current quarter but have not filled out a degree application, or if you forgot to select a declared emphasis (if applicable) on your degree application, contact Beth as soon as possible.
+NOTE: If you will complete your Thesis at the end of the current quarter but have not filled out a degree application, or if you forgot to select a declared emphasis (if applicable) on your degree application, contact your MFA Advisor as soon as possible.
+If you will complete your degree in September 2017 (at the end of summer quarter), your degree application was due by March 30, 2017.
+If you will complete your degree in December 2017 (at the end of fall quarter), your degree application was due by May 30, 2017.

 DEADLINES TO SUBMIT DEGREE APPLICATION:

--If you will complete your degree in December 2017 (at the end of fall quarter), you must complete the electronic degree application form in your student portal no later than May 30, 2017.
+-If you will complete your degree in September 2018 (at the end of summer quarter 2018), you must complete the electronic degree application form in your student portal no later than March 30, 2018.

 DETERMINING YOUR DEGREE COMPLETION DATE:

 -Check your Transcript in your student portal to see the number of credit hours you have completed to date.
 (Note that the auto Degree Audit function in the portal does not always accurately reflect MFA classes and may note some as Electives, but all MFA classes do count toward your degree.
-Beth will individually approve all degree audits.)
+Your MFA Advisor will individually approve all degree audits.)

 -Estimate the number of credit hours you plan to take each quarter.
 (Each online class is 3 credit hours; each on-campus cluster is 9 credit hours.)
 We offer four quarters per year.
 This will determine your projected date of graduation.

--If you have taken graduate classes at other universities that are applicable to the MFA degree, email Beth to request a transfer evaluation.
+-If you have taken graduate classes at other universities that are applicable to the MFA degree, email your MFA Advisor to request a transfer evaluation.
 Up to 9 credit hours of applicable graduate coursework may be applied to your MFA at LU.
-The graduate transfer credit process is not automatic and must be requested in writing via email to Beth.
+The graduate transfer credit process is not automatic and must be requested in writing via email to your MFA Advisor.
 This should be done as early as possible to allow time for the transfer credit to be approved and applied to your LU transcript, so that you can accurately determine your projected date of graduation.

 INSTRUCTIONS FOR COMPLETING THE ONLINE DEGREE APPLICATION: